 More than 1,000 people have been arrested in the same period.

 AFP news agency said at least two of those killed died in clashes with police late on Thursday.

-In footage captured by Al Jazeera, burned out cars and bonfires pepper the city.
+In footage captured by Al Jazeera, burned out cars and bonfires pepper parts of the city.

-Protests over the election results started around the headquarters of opposition leader, Jean Ping, and quickly spread to other areas.
+Protests over the election results started around the headquarters of opposition leader, Jean Ping, and quickly spread to other parts.

 Bongo: Democracy not destruction

 Amid the unrest, a large mall was looted.